Exchange Rate in Poland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI), released by IHS Markit, experienced further downturn in December, dipping to 47.6 points (November: 49.5 points).
+The manufacturing Purchasing Managers’ Index (PMI), released by IHS Markit, dropped to 47.6 points in February (January: 48.2 points).

-Manufacturing-sector business confidence notched down in December, according to the business tendency indicators released by the Central Statistical Office (GUS).
+Manufacturing-sector business confidence recovered further in February, according to the business tendency indicators released by the Central Statistical Office (GUS).